srijanshetty/minimal-mistakes/_posts/2018-05-15-zombie-children-eating-memory.md

 ---
 layout: post
-title: "Zombie Children Eating Memory"
+title: "Zombieland: Zombie Children Eating Memory"
 modified: 2018-05-16T00:24:38+05:30
 categories: technical
 excerpt: If you're not careful, your children can turn into zombies and eat your server